 Base Sizes

-Heroes are placed on 40mm bases
+Heroes and religious elites are placed on 40mm bases

 Monstrous units are placed on 50mm bases